Reaching the Internet Majority

 The internet and the equipment and software used to access it has changed so much and so fast in the last 10 years, it is hard to keep up.

-Monitor resolutions were also constrictive when it can to setting the width of a web page.
+Monitor resolutions were also constrictive when it came to setting the width of a web page.

 Web Browsers